Covid 19 Delta outbreak: Epidemiologist says vaccination the future to living with the virus - NZ Herald

-As the country prepares to enter the new traffic light system, Epidemiologist Michael Baker said it sends the message that vaccination is the way forward.
+As the country prepares to enter the new traffic light system, epidemiologist Michael Baker said it sends the message that vaccination is the way forward.

 Prime Minister Jacinda Ardern today confirmed the country would move to the new Covid-19 Protection Framework from 11.59pm on Thursday, doing away with the alert level settings that have become part of daily life since March last year.